What are Users?

 Optional Attributes

-Additionally, you can tell Trophy about any of the following key attributes and it will make them available to you as part of your gamification experience:
+Additionally, you can tell Trophy about any of the following optional key attributes and it will make them available to you as part of your gamification experience:

 name